Lock Down Your Site: Proven Strategies to Prevent Hacker Attacks

 Web services consultant with over 20 years experience in web design, web hosting and website maintenance.
 Offers friendly IT support, not just for websites.

-Get a free audit and report of your website
+Get my free audit and report of your website

-Essential Steps to Take to Protect Your Site from Hackers
+Essential Steps to Take to Protect Your Site from a Hacker

-Lock down your site illustrationLock down your site from the start by realising as a first step that website security is paramount.
+To protect your site from a hacker, you need to lock down your site from the start by realising as a first step that website security is paramount.
 Hackers constantly evolve, seeking vulnerabilities to exploit.
 Protecting your website is crucial.
 This guide outlines proven strategies to secure your site from hacker attacks.

 Understanding Website Security